deltachat/deltachat-pages/_posts/2024-11-10-why-jsonrpc-bindings-exist.md

 Then we merged our temporary "deltachat jsonrpc" repo into the core repo and moved desktop over to use the new jsonrpc API, which was easy thanks to the generated typescript bindings that gave good auto-completion.
-Though it still used the cffi and node bindings as transport(see picture below), until May 17, 2024, when treefit migrated it to use the deltachat-rpc-server binary that uses stdio as a transport[^jsonrpc-pr].
+Though it still used the CFFI and node bindings as transport(see picture below), until May 17, 2024, when treefit migrated it to use the deltachat-rpc-server binary that uses stdio as a transport[^jsonrpc-pr].

 [^jsonrpc-pr]: The pr: [use stdio binary instead of dc node & update electron to 30 & update min node to 20 #3567](https://github.com/deltachat/deltachat-desktop/pull/3567).

+> [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call) stands for Remote Procedure Call.
+> Which is basically a way to call functions/methods remotely.

 Desktop architecture versions: